davidvoler/mongodb-tornado-angular/README.md

 Why not simply use mean stack?
 -----------------------------
-Simply because I much more comfortable with python for server development, it is a python alternative
+Simply because I much more comfortable with python for server development.